Creamy Phool Makhana curry makes a delicious side dish to serve with chapathis, rotis, or pulaos. A vegan & gluten-free recipe.

-7. Add fresh peas, salt, water, mix well, close with a lid and let it simmer till done.
+8. Add water, mix well, close with a lid and let it simmer till done.

-8. Add roasted phool makhana, simmer for a minute and switch off the stove.
+9. Add roasted Phool makhana, simmer for a minute and switch off the stove.

-9. Garnish with coriander leaves and serve this phool makhana curry hot with chapathis and pulaos.
+10. Garnish with coriander leaves and serve this Phool makhana curry hot with chapathis and pulaos.

-- If you live in a place where poppy seeds are prohibited, replace with few cashew nuts to get the creamy texture.
+If you live in a place where poppy seeds are prohibited, replace them with few cashew nuts to get the creamy texture.

 More Side Dishes